mondaugen/856_for_zellersasn/doc/manual.md

 If in the central position, ABS, the POS knob controls absolutely where samples are taken from in the recording.
-If the POS knob is in the fully counter-clockwise position, samples are taken from the beginning, if in the clockwise position, samples are taken from the end.
+If the POS knob is in the fully counter-clockwise position, samples are taken from the beginning, and as advanced clockwise, samples are taken from the end (playback wraps around to the beginning so in the far clockwise position, you are effectively starting playback at the beginning again).

 If in the upward position, STRIDE, the POS knob controls the rate at which the sample selection is advanced through positions in the sample every time a note